Elliemahoney/arraylist-and-linklist-Elliemahoney/worksheet.md

 ## Review
 1. In your own words, explain what an ArrayList is.
+An array list is a list on elements that is resizable and has no size limit.

 2. In your own words, explain what a LinkedList is.
 How is it different from an ArrayList?
+   A list of elements that are linked to eachother by pointing one to the next.
+So the nodes are linked to each other.

 ## Exploration